ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## getVersion

-User can check the current DCE version by using this API.
+Users can check the current DCE version by using this API.

 Objective-C: